savonet/book/streaming.md

 ### Encoding formats {#sec:encoders-intro}

-In order to specify the format in which a stream is encoded, Liquidsoap uses particular annotations called _encoders_.
-For instance, consider the `output.file` operator which stores a stream into a file: this operator needs to know what kind of file we want to produce.
+In order to specify the format in which a stream is encoded, Liquidsoap uses particular annotations called _encoders_, already presented in [there](#sec:encoders).
+For instance, consider the `output.file` operator which stores a stream into a file: this operator needs to know the kind of file we want to produce.
 The (simplified) type of this operator is

 ```
 (format('a), string, source('a)) -> active_source('a)